 Try a breed selector tool.

-Many websites offer a breed selector tool – a questionnaire geared to helping you narrow down your search for the perfect pooch.
+Many websites offer cool tools for choosing a dog breed – questionnaires geared to helping you narrow down your search for the perfect pooch.
 Questions include how big a dog you want, your living accommodations, finances, available time, allergies, and whether or not you have children.

 I tried some of the sites myself, and also asked several friends (all dog lovers and/or owners) to try as well, and see if the questions really steered them towards a breed they would consider.
 Give these a try: